joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/example-internationalizing-a-stock-ticker-application.md

 <div>

-Note: The data displayed in the financial chart doesn’t necessarily match the data shown in the DataGrid control.
+Note: The data displayed in the financial chart doesn't necessarily match the data shown in the DataGrid control.
 The chart is randomly redrawn each time a different company is selected.
 It is for illustration purposes only.